jliljebl/flowblade/flowblade-trunk/docs/REFERENCE_GUIDE_OLD.md

 ## EXAMPLE: Creating a 3-layer composite ##
 In this example we demonstrate how top-to-bottom Compositor order affects compositing.
-We are trying to make word 'GO' apperar on top of 2-color background made by combining red and blue Color Clips using 'Free Stripes' wipe.
+We are trying to make word 'GO' appear on top of 2-color background made by combining red and blue Color Clips using 'Free Stripes' wipe.

 To make alpha transparency work the GO.PNG graphic has to composited using 'Dissolve'.